wcm-io-devops/conga-ansible-plugin/src/site/markdown/index.md

 ### Acknowledgments

+This plugins uses (and embeds) code from the following projects:

-For reading Ansible Inventory files we are using the code developed by Andrea Scarpino provided on [GitHub][ansible-inventory-java].
+* [ansible-inventory-java][ansible-inventory-java] developed by Andrea Scarpino
+* [JavaAnsibleVault][ansible-vault-java] developed by Wedjaa